BMCHACKS/pseudocode_to_python_converter_v1/README.md

 	8 - Assignment of variables
 	9 - Simple Arithmetic

-	# I know that more things could be added, like array declarations of specific sizes, but, I find it useless to do that since lists in Python are just better
+	# I know that more things could be added, like array declarations of specific sizes, opening and closing files, but, I built this program based on what a student might want to
+ 	# convert based on questions, and since files in questions contain virtual data, users won't ACTUALLY be able to skim the file and do something with it, tho adding the functionality
+  	# might be fun :)

 Now the syntax of each point:

 	1. INPUT <variable>